chazzpm/aFICSCHASS/_posts/2020-01-20-01ScienceMindset.md

 - An 'invisible relational framework' [The Monadology - Leibniz]"%}

 ## 1.5.
 In aFootball Universe there is only interior, not exterior in a Framed Landscape
-In Football universe, the **event** are the things that happen at a single place and time; at each event there’s some physical quantity that’s measurable.
-The *event* has relations with the rest of the football universe, and that set of relations constitutes our *view* of the football universe.
-To have complete paralellism, **football needs to be played in a framed landscape**.
+In Football universe, the **event**, the 'phenomenon', is the thing that happens and dissapears at a single place and time.
+At each event, there’s some physical quantity that’s measurable.
+The *event* has relations with the rest of all the football universe, and that set of relations constitutes our *view* of the football universe.
+To have complete paralellism, **football needs to be played in a framed landscape** that constrain the possible **football flow**.

 ![](http://chazzpm.github.com/aFICSCHASS/images/01MoebiusStrip.png "Figure 1.1.
 Universe with only interior and perimeter")

 ### 1.5.1.
 Language Game as the story-telling of footballers in the game
 Its classical view is the language game of journalists, espectators, fans and now in 21st century those with the language of sport analytics where their observations and states about a football match - inside- are ruled by an absolute time with a duration 90 + x minutes and the dynamics of the football game is described by the external observators.
-In this context,without them, no football game happened.
+In this context,without them, no football game happened, but they are valid perspectives of the game.

 In other side, the professional **footballers** have always seen their Football Universe through the multiplicity of views of themselves as the sole actors on the pitch and their observation and states of the game are build from inside.

 {% include alert.html text="They all know that the universe of football have no outside and they have their own 'language game'."%}

 I will intent to take the universe of Football to study as footballers pro use to and talk in the proper **language game**.
 A new machine learning approach that I must keep in my mind because using the classical way is a cultural temptation.
-The idea is to try to reformulate football in terms of these *views from the inside*, what it looks like from inside the aPitch that is the *perimeter* and the *patched interior* of the aFootball Universe.
+The idea is to try to reformulate football in terms of these *views from the inside*; what it looks like from inside the aPitch that is the *perimeter* and the *patched interior* of the aFootball Universe[^3].

+[^1]: The 'error of mistaking the abstract and the concrete' or Fallacy of Misplaced Concreteness.
+Motive, for me, to switch to process perspectives rather than 'things perspectives' [N.Rescher-1996] to describe phenomena in 'football world' 'where everything flows'.

-[^1]: Perimeter Institute for Theoretical Physics members and physicist followers football fans are the ideal readers of this post
+[^2]: Perimeter Institute for Theoretical Physics members and physicist followers football fans are the ideal readers of this post.

+[^3]: The reason of a fundamental style of basic playing of holistic football with a 'membrane' and a 'perimeter' that demark the core and the surroundings of the patched aPitch specie.